The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 • Income predictability: 70% from retainers

-Key Lesson: Gig work can be sustainable with aggressive diversification, business structure optimization, and transition away from platform dependency.
+Key Lesson: Gig work would most likely be sustainable with aggressive diversification, enterprise setting up optimization, however as a result — honestly so so transition away from platform dependency.

 Case Study 3: The Small Business Classification Lawsuit

-Background: TechClean Pro, a 15-person commercial cleaning company in Boston, used 40 gig workers classified as independent contractors from 2020-2024.
+Background: TechClean Pro, a 15-person industrial cleaning firm in Boston, used 40 gig staff categorised as unbiased contractors from 2020-2024.

 The Problem:

-• Company set schedules and specific cleaning protocols
+• Company set schedules however as a result — honestly so so particular cleaning protocols

-Legal Action (2024): Five workers filed misclassification claims with Massachusetts Attorney General, triggering full investigation of all contractor relationships.
+Legal Action (2024): Five staff filed misclassification claims with Massachusetts Attorney General, triggering full investigation of all contractor relationships.

 • Back wages owed: $127,000